 Gone are the days of traditional scoring, face control checks or paper reviews.
 In their place stand smart scoring systems, such as GiniMachine and Kreditech, that allow businesses to assess their clients’ score faster than ever before—no waiting around for decisions.

 Document workflow systems

 Paperwork can be tedious for both clients and companies.
 That’s why tools such as PandaDoc, Zoho, and DocuWare have seen a rise in popularity.
-These tools allow companies to manage the document loan process paperwork without any extra stress or issues with signatures.
+Adopting these loan management system modules allows companies to manage the document loan process paperwork without any extra stress or issues with signatures.

 BI / Reporting tools